dse/cheat-sheets/html-misc.md

     Both have the same specificity.

-## ids and classes that do not need to be escaped in CSS selectors
+## ids and classes that DO NOT NEED to be escaped in CSS selectors

 -   one of the following:
     -   `--`